gavinkhung/planetary-system-simulation/README.md

 # Planetary System Simulation
-Orbit simulation of stars, planets, and comets using Astroquery, Rebound, and Matplotlib
+Orbit simulation of stars, planets, and asteroids using Astropy, Astroquery, Rebound, and Matplotlib

 ## Planetary Systems
 Systems